gbme/sxsw_browser/README.md

 Raw access to the Elastic index: <http://192.168.33.20/elastic/>

 Whether you go to an event or not is stored in both the Elastic index and a SQLite database.
 Upon refilling the index the data from SQLite is used to enrich the data.

+### Troubleshooting
+After a restart of the Vagrant box the elasticsearch and event-store processes somtimes need to be restarted.

+`/vagrant/restart.sh`